You Should Know What a Will and a Lasting Power of Attorney (LPA) are

 Lasting Power of Attorney

 When the time comes that you are no longer able to decide for yourself, someone would have to do it for you.
-Who this person will be is going dependent on what will happen.
-In general, estate planning professionals are going to make a decision on your social care and health.
+In general, estate planning professionals are going to decide on your social care and health.
 Your family or caregivers will handle day-to-day concerns.

 If you want to, someone can be officially appointed to decide for you.
 It is known as a Lasting Power of Attorney, which lets you give someone else the authority to decide on your care.
 You also have the freedom to appoint a lawyer to make decisions on your property and financial matters.